logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 ## Introduction
 In this guide you will learn how to create a real-time feature engineering pipeline and write real-time features in to the Hopsworks features store.
-This guide covers creating a
+This guide covers:

 - computing real time features with Bytewax.
 - writing real time features to Hopsworks's online feature.